The Great Escapists: Production

-Three years prior to filming, Hammond reached out to Belleci to work on a project together in an attempt to create a pop science show that had more substance.
+Three years prior to filming, Hammond contacted Belleci to discuss working on a project together in an attempt to create a pop science show that had more substance.
 Belleci flew to London and over the next years, the concept for the show was developed.
 When speaking of the series, Hammond described as something entirely new, as it was a unique blend of "pop science, engineering, survival, and drama".
 The series was shot on location on several of the Pearl Islands off the Pacific Coast of Panama.
 Unlike their previous series, the show's events are entirely fictional and both star as fictionalized versions of themselves, similar to shows like Episodes.
 According to Belleci and Hammond, this decision was made as to not having to break the fourth wall continuously and create a more compelling narrative.

 A trailer for the show was revealed on 5 January 2021, with the full show being released on Amazon Prime Video on the 29th of the same month.